Mortgage Calculator

 What is the difference between principal and interest vs interest-only?

-A principal and interest (P&I) loan has repayments that reduce both the principal and interest with each payment, building equity over time.
-An interest-only (IO) loan has repayments covering only the interest; the principal stays constant during the IO period (typically 1-5 years, commonly used for investment properties).
-IO loans have lower short-term repayments but cost more overall because you're not paying down the debt.
-P&I loans are the standard for owner-occupiers and build equity faster.
+A principal and interest (P&I) loan has repayments that cover both interest and a portion of the principal with every payment, progressively reducing the debt and building equity.
+An interest-only (IO) loan has repayments that cover just the interest; the principal balance stays the same until the IO period ends (typically 1–5 years).
+IO loans have lower short-term repayments but cost significantly more over the life of the loan.
+P&I is standard for owner-occupiers; IO is sometimes used by investors who prioritise cash flow or expect to sell before the IO period expires.

 How much can I borrow for a mortgage?

-The Psychology of Money by Morgan Housel is a great read, it reframes financial decisions in ways a calculator can't.
+The Psychology of Money by Morgan Housel reframes financial decisions in ways a calculator can't.

-Should I fix or variable my home loan rate?
+Should I choose a fixed or variable mortgage rate?